authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/clients.md

 See the response object section of the
 [integration guide](../../../integration/openid-connect/introduction.md#response-object) for more information including the algorithm column for supported values.
-In addition to the values listed we also support `none` as a value for this endpoint.
+This value can not be set to `none`.

 The algorithm chosen must have a key configured in the [issuer_private_keys](provider.md#issuerprivatekeys) section to be considered valid.